Unit 4 - Notes

 5. Signals

 Signals are software interrupts sent to a program to indicate that an important event has occurred.
-They are a form of inter-process communication (IPC) but are asynchronous.
+They can be generated by the OS (kernel), the user (keyboard), or another process.

 Common Signals